 Kelly sought a ‘leave of absence’ from the Cardinal of Chicago.

-“When I was a teacher at Lake Superior State University, where there is a large coast guard presence, I had a call from a newly arrived sailor telling me he had helped save me from the Andrea Doria,” Kelly shared.
+“When I was a teacher at Lake Superior State University, where there is a large coast guard presence, I got a call from a newly arrived sailor telling me he had helped save me from the Andrea Doria,” Kelly shared.
 “Naturally, I warmly thanked him.”

 He married Mary Ann Duffy at the LSSU Newman Center in April of 1972, after receiving dispensation of his priestly vows from the Vatican.